Watch out for grass seeds causing oral lesions!!

 Gutta percha used as a fistulogram to isolate the draining tract and exit of the lesion

-Dr. Barden Greenfield Your Pet Dentist of Memphis and Little Rock
+Dr. Barden Greenfield – Your Pet Dentist of Nashville